leios/swim/README.md

 All sets will be in the `sets` directory with the `.swim` extension.

-The SWIM psuedocode was largely inspired as a mix between julia, python, and C syntaxes and is intended to be used for personal use; however, please feel free to modify this notation at will and even submit a PR with your favorite work-out of choice!
+The SWIM pseudocode was largely inspired as a mix between julia, python, and C syntaxes and is intended to be used for personal use; however, please feel free to modify this notation at will and even submit a PR with your favorite work-out of choice!

-As a huge disclaimer, I am not a swim coach, I just wanted to write my workouts in psuedo-code.
+As a huge disclaimer, I am not a swim coach, I just wanted to write my workouts in pseudocode.